ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

       grunt.registerTask('default', ['cssmin'])
     }

-More of it, we initalize our Grunt config *before* actually loadings tasks configuration.
+More of it, we initialize our Grunt config *before* actually loadings tasks configuration.

 If you are getting a strong feeling that it will make us end up with empty Grunt config — you're totally right.